Looking for the best Diversity and Inclusion Certifications? You’re at the right place.

 Price: $950 per month

 The online platform of Cornell University is known as eCornell.
 This is one of the top-rated universities in the world.
-Among its many programs, eCornell also offers a Diversity and Inclusion training program that is specifically catered to HR professionals, people who work in managerial positions or those who are aspiring to be managers, business owners, and other positions and careers that involve leading, foreseeing, and training people.
+Among its many programs, eCornell also offers a Diversity and Inclusion training program that is catered to HR professionals, people who work in managerial positions or those who are aspiring to become managers, business owners, and other positions and careers that involve leading, foreseeing, and training people.

 After completing this course, you will earn a Diversion and Inclusion Certificate awarded by Cornell ILR School.
 You’ll also gain 32 professional development hours.